-The notice published by the General Counsel of the Judiciary informing of the Supreme Court's decision to rule in favour of the appeals presented by ENCE upholds the Pontevedra biomill's concession term until 2073, so prompting the reassessment of its recoverable amount considering the fact that the biomill constitutes a standalone cash generating unit (CGU).
+The Supreme Court rulings upholding the legality of the extension of the Pontevedra biomill's concession until 2073 prompted the reassessment of the biomill's recoverable amount.
+Note that the Pontevedra biomill constitutes a standalone cash generating unit (CGU).

-The recoverable amount was estimated assuming the present value of the biomill's cash inflows and outflows, underpinned by the following assumptions: 1) sales prices in line with consensus sector forecasts and an exchange rate of around US\$/€1.10-1.15; 2) pulp production and energy generation volumes in line with the facility's installed capacity, adjusted for potential instability in the run-up to execution of the sentence; 3) cash costs in line with those observed in recent years; 4) a pre-tax discount rate of 8.5%-10%; and 5) extraordinary cash outflows associated with the cession of activity at the facility.
+The recoverable amount was estimated assuming the present value of the biomill's cash inflows and outflows, underpinned by the following assumptions: 1) sales prices in line with consensus sector forecasts and an exchange rate of around US\$/ $\in$ 1.10-1.15; 2) pulp production and energy generation volumes in line with the facility's installed capacity; 3) cash costs in line with those observed in recent years; 4) a pre-tax discount rate of 8.5%-10%; and 5) extraordinary cash outflows associated with the stoppage of activity at the facility.